27 Warehouse Labor Cost Statistics for eCommerce Stores

 What percentage of warehouse operating costs goes to labor?

 Labor costs typically account for 45-57% of total operating costs, making personnel expenses the largest single cost category for most fulfillment operations.
-This percentage can vary based on automation levels, geographic location, and operational complexity.
+This percentage varies based on automation levels, geographic location, and operational complexity.
 Businesses in high-cost markets or with manual-intensive operations may see labor percentages at the higher end of this range.

 How much do warehouse workers earn per hour in 2024?